simplemono/world/README.md

 ```

 The code above can be used to extract and log the `world-value` entries from the
 exception and its causes.
-An implementation of `log-value!` could for example
+An implementation of `log-value!` could, for example
 serialize the `world-value` entries with
-[nippy](https://github.com/ptaoussanis/nippy), write them to a folder, while
+[nippy](https://github.com/ptaoussanis/nippy), write them to a folder using the
-using the `:world/value-uuid` as file name.
-Another thread could then be
+`:world/value-uuid` as the file name.
+Another thread could then be responsible
-responsible to upload those files to a Google Cloud Storage bucket.
+for uploading those files to a Google Cloud Storage bucket.

 The `simplemono.world.ring-middleware/wrap-log-world-values` function provides a
-Ring middleware to catch exceptions, invoke `extract-and-log!` on it and rethrow
+Ring middleware to catch exceptions, invoke `extract-and-log!` on it, and
-it.
-Another Ring middleware can then log the `world-ex-info` like any other
+rethrow it.
+Another Ring middleware can log the `world-ex-info` like any other
 exception.